rogerdahl/striprouter-cpp/README.md

 * Parsing of circuit description file
 * Visualization of circuit and discovered routes
-* Simple automatic routing of point-to-point connections
+* Automatic routing that considers existing routes indirectly connected to target
 * Basic GUI controls
 * Move components with mouse
 * Zoom and pan with mouse wheel and drag

-Basic missing features:
+* Highlight connections with mouse hover

-* Does not show where to cut the copper traces
+* Gaps show where the copper traces need to be cut
-* Does not have any way to export the best discovered layout
-* Can only do point to point routes.
-You have to manually add pads to connect multiple wires.
-See the included `circuit.txt` file for example.

 Known bugs: